☰ In This Section

 • Business Capstone (BUSN491)

 Solving a business problem for an organization that is based on the functional areas of business.
 Demonstration of effective business communication skills.
 Exploration of career options using a variety of career exploration tools.
 Demonstration of knowledge of the functional areas of business by taking a summative exam.
+Completion of industry-recognized business certifications that show mastery of skills and knowledge in a specialized area.

 4 credits